vadlamudiramu/ardia-health-labs-materials/docs/outreach/clinic_pitch_materials.md

 **ROI Discussion (2-3 minutes):**

-"Based on your patient volume and the challenges you've described, here's what I see as the potential impact of implementing ArdiA:
+"Based on your patient volume and the challenges you've described, here's what I see as the potential impact of implementing Ardia:

 - **ER visits prevented:** [Estimated number] ER visits × $3,800 average cost = [Estimated savings]
 - **New RTM/CCM revenue:** [Estimated annual revenue based on their patient volume]